raffo93p/sfdx-easy-sources/README.md

 - Delete: Bulk deletes a single permission from all the resources of the same type (only applies to Profiles, PermissionSets and Record Types)
 - Minify: Bulk deletes each entry that doesn't add value to the file (example: a permission in a profile xml which has all permissions set to false)
 - Clean: Bulk deletes all the references that are not present in the target org or in the repository

+# Disclaimer
+- Please experiment at first inside a dummy project!
+- The command allmeta:retrieve --clean performs a delete of all the sources before retrieving them from the org.
+If something goes wrong while retrieving, you could have lost all the sources if you are not in a git environment.
+Please be careful!
+- This software is given as-is, without warranty that it is free of bugs.
+So test the process before implement it in production.

 # Let's start!
 ## Prerequisites